Header logo

 It seems an obvious one to ask, but many candidates and canvassers may not have yet considered how their party would support the self-employed.

-We’ve seen from the published manifestos that many detail can be lacking when it comes to coherent plans to support the self-employed, so this could be the ideal question for getting self-employment on their radar.
+We’ve seen from the published manifestos that many details can be lacking when it comes to coherent plans to support the self-employed, so this could be the ideal question for getting self-employment on their radar.

 “Would you as a candidate personally support calls to abolish IR35/provide parity to self-employed mothers/tackle the scourge of late payment on freelancers?”